buff-buff-studio/Sketch-Fleets/README.md

 This is a first semester interdisciplinary project, for PUC Minas Jogos Digitais (Game Engineering) course.
 It is a video game built with Unity, using assets and code created by the team, unless otherwise noted.
 Sketch Fleets is a chaotic bullet-hell arcade game based on a space sketchbook given life, where you explore constellations of diverse and weird planets, facing foes and upgrading yourself along the way.
 You control a 'mothership', and must summon a fleet of minion ships to aid you in battle!

 ### Built With
-Tank Wrecks and its assets were built using the following software:
+Sketch Fleets and its assets were built using the following software:
 * [Unity](https://unity.com/)
 * [Blender](https://www.blender.org/)
 * [Adobe Photoshop](https://www.adobe.com/products/photoshop.html)